kishanks412/NetFlix-GPT/frontend/README.md

 - bugfix- sign up user displayed and profile update
 - bugfix- if user is not logged in redirect to login page
 - bugfix- if user login redirect to browse page
+- unsubscribe to onauthstatechanged callback
+- added hardcoded values to constants

 # Features
  - login/ signup page